-Update a Visual Studio client that was installed from a network layout
+Update a Visual Studio client that was installed from a layout

-You can and should periodically update all Visual Studio clients so that they receive the latest security and functionality fixes.
+You can and should periodically update all Visual Studio installations so that they receive the latest security and functionality fixes.

-If the Visual Studio client was originally installed via a network layout, then most likely the client machine is part of a "managed environment" meaning that it is governed by a central administrative team and must adhere to organizational policies.
-To update client machines in a managed environment consider the questions below whose answers will inform how you should approach the update process.
+If Visual Studio is installed on a machine in an organization and was originally installed from a layout, then most likely the client machine is part of a "managed environment", meaning that it is governed by a central administrative team and must adhere to organizational policies.
+To update client machines in managed environments, consider the questions below because the answers will inform how you should approach the update process.

-- Where are the updates coming from: a network layout or Microsoft hosted servers?
-And if the update is coming from a network layout, is the network layout prepared?
+• Where are the updates coming from: a layout or Microsoft hosted servers?
+If the update is coming from a layout, has the layout been updated?
+Is the layout hosted on a network share or on an internal intranet webserver?

-- Is the update going to be initiated by the user, or is it an administrator initiated event?
+• Is the update going to be initiated manually by the user, or is it an administrator initiated event, like via an administrator update or via a programmatic command?
 Remember that whoever performs the update must have administrator permissions on the client machine.

 Prepare the update source

-If you are updating your client from Microsoft hosted servers, then your client will download and install the latest version available from Microsoft on that channel.
+If your clients are configured to acquire updates from Microsoft hosted servers, then they must have access to the internet.
+During the update, the clients will download and install the latest version available from Microsoft on the update channel that the client is subscribed to.

-If you are trying to update your client from a network layout, then the first step is to make sure that the network layout that your instance of Visual Studio is pointing to contains the updated version of Visual Studio.
-Your IT administrator should either update the existing layout with the latest product updates so both new installations and updates can receive the updated version, or your administrator can create a whole new layout in a different directory that you can use for updating the client machines.
+If your clients are configured to acquire updates from a layout, then the first step before updating the client is to make sure that the layout itself contains the updated version of Visual Studio.
+The IT administrator should either update the existing layout with the latest product updates so that both new client installations or client updates can receive the updated version, or they can create a whole new layout in a different layout directory that you can use to update the client machines.
+Best practice is to update the layouts on the second Tuesday of the month right after the security updates are released.

-Make sure that either the user or system account that's running the update has proper access to the network share that contains the layout.
+Make sure that either the user or system account that's running the update has proper access to the network share or internal website that contains the layout.
 For more information, refer to Troubleshoot network-related errors when you install or use Visual Studio.

 Users can manually update a Visual Studio instance by:

-- launching the Visual Studio IDE and responding to the notification flag or message, or choosing Help/Check for updates.
+• launching the Visual Studio IDE and responding to the notification flag or message, or choosing Help > Check for Updates for updates.

 Programatically update the client machines

-Administrators can programmatically update the client installations of Visual Studio by either issuing the commands to the client-side installer, or by invoking a bootstrapper in the layout.
+Administrators can programmatically update the client installations of Visual Studio by either issuing the commands to the client-side installer or by invoking a bootstrapper in the network layout.

 Programatically update Visual Studio by using the Visual Studio Installer

 You can initiate an update to Visual Studio by programmatically invoking the client's installer and issuing the update command.
-This command will update Visual Studio based on the updated product available in the source location for updates.
-If you want to change the update source location on the client, you can do that programatically by passing in the --channelURI parameter.
+This command will update Visual Studio based on the product bits that are available in the source location for updates.
+If you want to change the update source location on the client while performing the update, you can do that programatically by passing in the --channelUri parameter alongside the update command.
 For example:

 You can change the channel to a network layout and execute an update command on the client like this: